 - a.
 Tree unit density calculations, including the estimated volume of timber proposed to be removed from the site; and - b.
-Labels for all landmark, heritage and protected trees including species name and DBH; and - c.
+Labels for all landmark, heritage, and protected trees including species name and DBH; and - c.
 Drip-lines of retained individual trees or tree clusters outlined on the site plan. - d.
-The mature tree canopy shall be shown for each tree proposed for retention and/or replacement tree, when such trees are located within 100 feet of a buildable area to identify and minimize potential future conflicts between such trees and adjacent infrastructure and defensible space. - e.
+The mature tree canopy for each tree proposed for retention and/or replacement tree located within 100 feet of a buildable area to identify and minimize potential future conflicts between such trees and adjacent infrastructure and defensible space. - e.
 The applicant may substitute a timber cruise or forest inventory where information is duplicative to the tree conservation plan.